MarianneHannisdal/spatiotemporal-glioma/README.md

 If you use this code in your research, please cite:
-Hannisdal MH, Lundervold A, Goplen D, et al. Spatial-temporal recurrence patterns of grade 4 glioma using deep learning integrated mpMRI and molecular pathology: a multi-centre longitudinal study.
+Hannisdal MH, Lundervold A, Goplen D, et al. Spatial-temporal recurrence patterns of grade 4 glioma using deep learning integrated mpMRI and molecular pathology.
 2025.

 ## License

-MIT License
+The BSD 3-Clause License

 ## Acknowledgments